What's the best shade of white to paint your NYC apartment if you're trying to sell?

 If you're unsure how much time and money to spend updating your apartment before selling it, or you'd like to test the waters to see what it's worth in its current condition, consider "pre-marketing" your co-op, condo or brownstone before you publicly list it.
 The pre-marketing platform at New York City brokerage The Agency is a no-risk way to quietly test your asking price and marketing strategy among actual buyers shopping for a place like yours.
 There's no charge to participate and no obligation to sell or enter a traditional listing agreement if you haven't found a buyer by the end of the pre-marketing period.
 To learn more, click here. >>

 "I like cooler whites over creamy yellow tones typically, but in the right space, I love Benjamin Moore White Opulence CO-69, which has a touch of pink, and is great on skin.
-I love Benjamin Moore Super White; it has a little warmth but is clean."—Morris
+I am also seeing and using warmer paints.
+I still shy away from overtly buttery tones, but I find Benjamin Moore Super White has the right touch of warmth." —Jennifer Morris